isis97/TicTacConsole/README.md

 ## Installation/Usage
-**[Download latest release from here.][link download latest]**
+**[Download latest release from here.][link download latest]** Then unzip it.
+Move the application files somewhere and run `SCGL.exe` file.

 The game is n-dimensional classic tic-tac-toe game.
 Let's have some fun.